Code-Institute-Submissions/Vaxholm/README.md

 ### Header

-- The header shows in the left where you have come to.
-It is also a link to find ones way back.
+- The header shows in the left corner says Vaxholm to show where the visitor have come to.
+The visitor able to click on Vaxholm to come back to the home page.
 - The navbar to the right is easy to find and its shows wich site you are on when you look at the navbar.
 - The navbar for the mobile version collapse and shows very much where on the site one is.
-- The text Vaxholm is not to much on the mobile phone that make is not so much on the phone.

 ### Links

-- Links have a underline to be able to see wich site one is.
+- Links have a underline to be able to see wich site one is on.
 The links get lightblue when hovering over.
-- The social links let people be able to go direct to the relevant social sites for Vaxholm.
+- The social links on the footer let people be able to go direct to the relevant social sites for Vaxholm.

 ### Images